 Resistance Training

-Before I get into the workouts, I want to explain a few of the major benefits of resistance training.
+Before I get into the beginners workouts, I want to explain a few of the major benefits of resistance training.
 The goal is to work out the muscles ... and in doing so, you will create microscopic tears in the muscle cell.
 With proper nutrition and recovery, your body can repair this damage, and ultimately develop them to be the bigger, leaner, and more toned muscles we're looking for!

 Now for the ladies, this doesn’t mean you will get bulky.
 You will still be able to hold your feminine look while gaining lean muscle.
 The way I like to put it is that you will look more “fit”!